avarghesein/Fin-Home/README.md

 ![alt Source](https://github.com/avarghesein/Fin-Home/blob/master/Source/Screenshots/FinHome.ProjectStructure.jpg)

 # 1. Desktop Main Application (Finance@Home.mdb Application) - No Build Required
 This is a Microsoft Access file, which you can directly open given Microsoft Office (Access) 2007+ installed on your system.
-This suite contains feature to add your daily expenditures, investments, insurance policies, scheduled tasks etc. Reporting based on each of the above categories have been provided for viewing a consolidated summary
+This suite contains feature to add your daily expenditures, investments, policies, scheduled tasks etc. Reporting based on each of the above categories have been provided for viewing a consolidated summary

 ![alt Main Application](https://github.com/avarghesein/Fin-Home/blob/master/Source/Screenshots/FinHome.DesktopMDBApplication.jpg)